 What was my point here?
 Oh, yes, I couldn’t attend your party/event/picnic/celebration because if I did have a few hours to spare, I would prefer to spend that time doing just about anything else. #SorryNotSorry.
 Also, it’s not you, it’s me.
 Really.
 In fact, there are a ton of things I would love to do with a few hours of alone time:

 Lock myself in my room.
-With a novel, some headphones, and a
+With a novel, some headphones, and a glass of wine.

 Take a nap.
 Oh, naps, I miss you most of all.